KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 Zenon is the trans-structural allowance by which origin, sourcehood, emanation, and return become conceivable.

-Therefore, when older or poetic language uses **Source** to refer to return, stillness, Zero, or Absolute Potential, the technically precise referent is **Aion**, not Zenon.
+Therefore, when **Source** appears in older or poetic language to refer to return, stillness, Zero, or Absolute Potential, the technically precise referent is **Aion**, not Zenon.

 ---